SuperOfficeDocs/superoffice-docs/docs/en/api/mdo-providers/reference/crmscript.md

   - "mdo provider"
   - "crmscript"
 so.generated: true
-so.date: 08.26.2022
+so.date: 01.23.2023
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# "CRMScript" MDO List
+# "crmscript" MDO List
 Archive of CRMScripts.
 Returns script id + name of script as hierarchy.

 Implemented by the <see cref="T:SuperOffice.CRM.Lists.CRMScriptProvider">CRMScriptProvider</see> class.
-The name of the MDO list is 'CRMScript'.
+The name of the MDO list is 'crmscript'.

 ## Sample Request